 If you’re satisfied with your quote, you can complete the policy application online.
 This is convenient for time-conscious shoppers.
 However, if you’d rather speak with someone, you do have the option to call MetLife and schedule an appointment with a local agent to complete your car insurance application.

 For a faster quote process that allows you to compare other companies with MetLife, call (844) 246-8209 or use the tool below:

 To file a claim, you can either call the 24/7 claims hotline or file through the MetLife mobile app.
 The app allows you to record accident details and upload photos directly, saving time and effort later.

-The Metlife auto claims process may not always prove to be quick and easy, though.
-In its 2019 U.S. Auto Claims Satisfaction Study, J.D.
-Power rated MetLife at 3 out of 5 for customer claims satisfaction.
+The MetLife auto insurance claims process may not always prove to be quick and easy, though.
+In its 2020 U.S. Auto Claims Satisfaction Study, J.D.
+Power rated MetLife at 886 points out of 1,000.
+MetLife was not included in the 2021 J.D.
+Power U.S. Auto Claims Satisfaction Study.
 Our research found that customers mainly complained about lack of communication from claims adjusters and long wait times during the claims process.

 MetLife Auto seems to have mixed reviews even from national names in the industry.
 AM Best currently rates MetLife at Superior for financial strength, however, MetLife standings with the National Association of Insurance Commissioners (NAIC) seems to fluctuate.
 The Better Business Bureau (BBB) states that MetLife has a large number of complaints from customers.

 Here are some customer reviews that reflect common complaints surrounding MetLife: